paperless-ngx/paperless-ngx/docs/development.md

 Code devcontainers.
 This approach will create a preconfigured development environment with all of the required tools and dependencies.
 [Learn more about devcontainers](https://code.visualstudio.com/docs/devcontainers/containers).
+The .devcontainer/vscode/tasks.json and .devcontainer/vscode/launch.json files
+contain more information about the specific tasks and launch configurations (see the non-standard "description" field).

 To get started: